 In the spring of 2014 we all had our doctoral degrees, and we applied for research funds.
 That autumn, we received research funds from the Swedish Research Council and were able to seriously start engaging in investigating the psychological and cognitive aspects of hen’s entry into the Swedish language.

 In the autumn of 2015, Hellen Vergoossen joined the project as a research assistant, and is now writing her dissertation within the project.
 In the autumn of 2017, the project grew further by incorporating Amanda Klysing as a research assistant.
 Amanda is now writing her dissertation within the project.
-In the Fall of 2018, When Amanda was accepted as a PhD student, Erik van Berlekom was recruited to fill the position as research assistent.
+In the Fall of 2018, When Amanda was accepted as a PhD student, Elli van Berlekom was recruited to fill the position as research assistent.
 A couple of months later, Lotta Stille also started as a research assistant in the project and worked with us until the Summer of 2020.

 In the autumn of 2016 we were granted research funds from the Swedish Foundation for Humanities and Social Sciences and in the autumn of 2017 we were granted research funds from the Swedish Research Council for Health, Working Life and Welfare.

 Associate professor Marie Gustafsson Sendén received her doctoral degree in psychology in 2014 and is now an associate professor at the department of psychology at Södertörn University and Stockholm University.
 Personal webpage

 Associate professor Emma Renström (ex Bäck) received her doctoral degree in psychology in 2011 and is now an associate professor in psychology at the University of Gothenburg.
 Personal webpage

 Associate professor Anna Lindqvist received her doctoral degree in psychology in 2013 and is now an active researcher at the department of psychology at Lund University and Stockholm University.
 Personal webpage